 Children should learn about American slavery starting in kindergarten—and starting with Indigenous enslavement.

 The central role that slavery played in the development of the United States is beyond dispute.
 Yet, the practices of teaching and learning about this fact remain woefully inadequate.
 Professor Hasan Kwame Jeffries introduces Teaching Hard History: American Slavery, which can help change that.

-Professor David W. Blight, director of the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition, explains why prevailing American historical narratives necessitate Teaching Tolerance's Teaching Hard History report and recommendations.
+Professor David W. Blight, director of the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition, explains why prevailing American historical narratives necessitate Learning for Justice's Teaching Hard History report and recommendations.

 We are a product of our history—even the history we don’t like to think about.